tylew/Collaborative-Document-Editor/README.md

 *   **CRDT Integration:** The Yrs library handled the complex math of conflict resolution perfectly, allowing us to focus on the transport layer.
 *   **OpenMP Synchronization:** Using `omp_lock_t` was simpler and more portable than managing raw `pthread_mutex_t` or C++11 `std::mutex` for this specific C-style linked list structure.

-### What didn't work / Limitations
+### Limitations
 *   **Single-Threaded Event Loop:** `libwebsockets` default event loop is single-threaded.
 While our data structures are thread-safe, the actual network packet processing is serialized on a single core.
 *   **Memory Management:** Manual memory management (malloc/free) for the peer list and message queues introduced complexity and potential leaks if not handled carefully in the destructor.

 ## Conclusion

-### What did you learn?
-We learned that **Thread Safety is not just about parallelism; it's about correctness.** Even in a mostly serial event loop, handling callbacks that modify shared state requires rigorous critical section management.
-We also gained practical experience integrating C++ backends with modern React frontends via binary WebSocket protocols.
+I learned that **high performance compute is not just about parallelism; it's about correctness.** Even in a mostly serial event loop, handling callbacks that modify shared state requires rigorous critical section management.
+I also gained practical experience integrating C++ backends with modern React frontends via binary WebSocket protocols.

 ### What should be done next?
 1.  **Parallelize Broadcast:** Use `#pragma omp parallel` to parallelize the message queuing process for connected peers.